Gaurav-Soni24/EduPlan/README.md

 # EduPlan - AI-Powered Lesson Planner 📚

 ## Overview
 EduPlan is a React.js-based lesson planner that integrates the **Google Gemini API** to dynamically generate lesson content.
 Designed for educators, it provides a user-friendly interface to create, edit, and download lesson plans in a structured format.
-The project leverages **ShadCN UI components**, **TailwindCSS**, and **react-to-print** for seamless UI/UX and PDF generation.
+The project leverages **ShadCN UI components**, **TailwindCSS**

 ## Features 🚀
 - **🔐 Dummy Login System**: Users log in with a pre-defined account (Frontend only).